Tyrn/wei/the-insider-en.typ

      "Do you know," the general answered, "this joke?
 A man is  walking down a forest  and an old woman  points a  blaster at  him.
-"Weren't you going to rape me, dearie?" -"Absolutely  not,  granny!" -  "You  don't have a choice, dearie!"
+"Weren't you going to rape me, dearie?" -"Absolutely  not,  granny!"---"You  don't have a choice, dearie!"

      Bemish burst out in laughter.